naniyule/Python/README.md

 # Python

-Exercises and code samples while learning Python from OpenEDG Python institute.
+ This repository track exercises and code samples while learning Python from OpenEDG Python institute.

+ I am also using it to learn the basics of git.